-There are multiple factors that go into establishing a bench press’s legitimacy due to arch.
+Multiple factors go into establishing a bench press’s legitimacy due to arch.
 A natural and comfortable arch is an effective way to press and can be beneficial for most lifters interested in improving their strength.
-There’s always risk of injury, but in regards to arching specifically, this is often due to improper form (excessive arch & mobility issues) and preexisting back problems, not simply arching itself.
+There’s always a risk of injury, but in regards to arching specifically, this is often due to improper form (excessive arch & mobility issues) and preexisting back problems, not simply arching itself.

 Whether an arch is considered “cheating” is completely dependent on who’s viewing the bench press.
 If we go off of competition standards and an arched press that receives white lights, then it becomes increasingly harder to argue that the press is “cheating.”
-When developing your natural arch always make sure to do so in a safe manner under the watchful eye of a knowledgeable coach.
+When developing your natural arch, always make sure to do so safely under the watchful eye of a knowledgeable coach.